-Healthcare in Taiwan is affordable and user friendly.
+Healthcare in Taiwan is affordable and user-friendly.
 Foreigners moving to the island will be well provided for by highly skilled medical personnel in well-equipped hospitals.
-Facilities at both public and private hospitals in Taiwan offer a high standard of care, although private hospitals afford both more choice and less waiting time than public facilities.
+Facilities at both public and private hospitals in Taiwan offer a high standard of care, although private hospitals afford both more choices and less waiting time than public facilities.

 Public healthcare in Taiwan

-Public health insurance in Taiwan, which is managed by the National Health Insurance Administration, is compulsory for all Taiwanese residents, including foreigners working in the country.
+Public health insurance in Taiwan, which is managed by the National Health Insurance Administration, is compulsory for all Taiwanese residents, including foreigners working in the destination.

 Expats using one of Taiwan's excellent public health facilities are given access to heavily subsidised medical care.
 Services covered by National Health Insurance (NHI) are varied and range from traditional Chinese medicine to emergency care.